EthanPerello/detective-game/README.md

 * [ ] Ensure all views are fully responsive and scrollable (especially chat)
 * [ ] Improve blockchain-first logic and deprecate fallback handling
 * [ ] More detailed character bios and case descriptions
+* [ ] Remove spoilers from the results page for incorrect accusations
 * [ ] Deploy frontend to Vercel

 ---